etcadinfinitum/autotuner/index.md

 [Bo Simmons](https://www.linkedin.com/in/bowman-simmons/), and
 Jayden Fullerton.

-## General advice from Stiber (TODO remove this)

-Cutting across these topics, your report should make it clear what you learned, relating to both the course material and any unexpected problems or issues that gave you new insight.

 ## Summary

 In this project, we work to create a utility which processes an audio